Median kingdom: Textual sources

 Due to the absence of written records from pre-Achaemenid Media and, until recently, the lack of archaeological evidence, the 'Median logos' of the Greek historian Herodotus (1.
 95–106) was for a long time the primary and generally accepted historical account of the ancient Medes.
-In his account in the first book of his Histories, Herodotus traces the development of a unified Median state or empire with a major capital at Ecbatana and a geographical reach as far west as the Halys river in central Turkey.
-Although what he describes happened centuries earlier and he probably relied on unreliable oral accounts, his description can be correlated to some degree with the Assyrian and Babylonian sources.
-The Greek historian Ctesias worked as a physician in the service of the Achaemenid king Artaxerxes II and wrote about Assyria, Media, and the Achaemenid Empire in his work Persica, consisting of 23 books supposedly based on Persian royal archives.
+In his account in the first book of his Histories, Herodotus traces the development of a unified Median state or empire with a major capital at Ecbatana and a geographical reach as far west as the Halys River in central Turkey.
+Although what he describes happened centuries earlier, and he probably relied on unreliable oral accounts, his description can be correlated to some degree with the Assyrian and Babylonian sources.
+The Greek historian Ctesias worked as a physician in the service of the Achaemenid emperor Artaxerxes II, and wrote about Assyria, Media, and the Achaemenid Empire in his work Persica, consisting of 23 books supposedly based on Persian royal archives.
 Despite heavily criticizing Herodotus and accusing him of telling many lies, Ctesias follows Herodotus and also reports a long period during which the Medes ruled a vast empire.
 What has survived from his work is filled with romantic stories, exotic anecdotes, court gossip, and lists of questionable reliability making Ctesias one of the few ancient authors considered not very reliable.
 However, others have regarded him as an important source.

 The Assyrian royal inscriptions, dating from Shalmaneser to Esarhaddon (circa 850-670 BCE), contain the most significant set of historical information about the Medes.
 The Herodotean account dealing with the period before the Median king Cyaxares has been largely dismissed in favor of contemporary Assyrian records.
 The Assyrian sources that provide information on the Medes never mention a unified Median state.
 Instead, these sources indicate a fragmented political landscape comprising small-scale entities headed by various city lords.
 While scholars have suggested connections between certain individuals in this milieu and the names mentioned in classical sources, all identifications based on name similarity are questionable.
 The Assyrian sources only offer a clear picture up to c.
 650 BCE.
 For the subsequent period, there is a gap in quantity and quality of Assyrian sources.
 Historical evidence for a unified Median state comes only very late in the period, when in 615 BCE the Medes reappear in Babylonian sources led by Cyaxares.
-After this event, the Medes once more recede from history till 550 BCE when the Persian king Cyrus II defeats the Median king Astyages to become the paramount political figure in Iran.
+After this event, the Medes once more receded from history until 550 BCE, when the Persian king Cyrus II defeated the Median king Astyages and became the paramount political figure in Iran.
 The history of the period c.
 650–550 BCE — the apparent zenith of Median power — remains poorly understood.
-While Classical Greek sources claim the existence of a Median Empire during this period, tangible evidence supporting the existence of such an empire has not yet been found and contemporaneous sources from this period rarely reference the Medes.
+While classical Greek sources claim the existence of a Median Empire during this period, tangible evidence supporting the existence of such an empire has not yet been found, and contemporaneous sources from this period rarely reference the Medes.